Meriwether National Golf Club

 Meriwether National Golf Club is a 27-hole golf club in Washington County, just south of Hillsboro, Oregon, United States.
-Opened in 1961, it has three regulation-length nine-hole courses and an executive-length (par 30) course located along the Tualatin River in suburban Portland, Oregon.
+Opened in 1961, it has two regulation-length nine-hole courses and an executive-length (par 30) course located along the Tualatin River in suburban Portland, Oregon.
 The Reserve Vineyards & Golf Club is situated just across the river to the east.

 History

 Meriwether opened in the spring of 1961 with nine-holes, with an additional nine-holes finished in 1962.
-That year National Golf Clubs purchased the facility.
 When it opened the course was among the longest in the Northwest.
 Bob Rosburg served as the course’s first golf pro, and was at Meriwether from 1961 to 1964.
 In 1994, the club expanded by adding nine holes to the course and building a new clubhouse at a cost of $4.7 million.
 The new clubhouse cost $2 million and is 11000 sqft.

 Regional flooding in the winter of 1996 closed the course for two months.
 In 1997, the course hosted the Portland Rose Festival’s Kiwanis for Kids Golf Tournament.
 By 2004 most of the damage from the 1996 flooding had been repaired and additional improvements were made that year.
 That year Meriwether hosted the 2004 Oregon Golf Association’s Public Links Championship.
 In 2006, the course played host to the Oregon Junior Stroke Play Championships, and in 2008 hosts part of the college level Pacific Invitational.

 Facilities

 The golf club includes a covered driving range, putting greens, and chipping greens.
 The course clubhouse includes a restaurant and golf pro shop.
-Meriwether has three regulation length courses with water hazards, trees, and bunkers.
+Meriwether has two regulation length courses with water hazards, trees, and bunkers.